 If something doesn’t add up, like there’s a missing payment or unexpected fee, Ledge flags the issue for you to review.

-Key features
+Key Features

 - Real-time reconciliation: Ledge matches transactions from your website and payment processors as they happen.

-- Data analytics: You can consolidate data from across your gateways and channels into one unified view on the dashboard.
+- Data analytics: you can consolidate data from across your gateways and channels into one unified view on the dashboard.

 - Multi-channel support: Ledge gives you the option to reconcile one-to-one, one-to-two, or one-to-many.

-Best for:
+Best For:

 Stripe